 The site includes remnants of the Temple of Athena, funded by Alexander the Great.

-Originally located by a river, its residents moved the entire town to higher ground where its remains are currently located.
+Originally located by a river, the town was moved to higher ground, where its remains are currently located.

 Recent excavations revealed that Priene contains one of the most stunning examples of Greek town planning.